Ductile and brittle yielding of athermal amorphous solids: a mean-field paradigm beyond the random field Ising model

 \subsection{Beyond the Gaussian approximation: extension to power-law mechanical noise}

-Turning to the outlook, arguably the most interesting direction would be to extend our analysis to a mean-field elastoplastic description with power-law mechanical noise, which in the $N=\infty$ limit is defined by the master equation~(\ref{eq:pl_units}).
+Turning to the outlook, arguably the most interesting direction would be to extend our analysis to a mean-field elastoplastic description with power-law mechanical noise, which in the $N=\infty$ limit is defined by the master equation incorporating L\'{e}vy noise (see~\cite{parley_aging_2020} for details).
 Regarding the $\infty$-avalanche in the brittle regime, basing ourselves on the analysis of the aging problem~\cite{parley_aging_2020} one may conjecture how some of our scaling predictions would change with the noise exponent $\mu$.
-One expects that the tail $f_{-}(z)\sim \left(-z\right)^{-2}$ is replaced by a $\mu$-dependent power law $f_{-}(z)\sim \left(-z\right)^{-\mu/(\mu-1)}$, and a stretched exponential $f_{-}(z)\sim \exp{\left(-B\sqrt{-z}\right)}$ for $\mu=1$ (with $B$ an initial-condition dependent constant).
+One expects that the tail $f_{-}(z)\sim \left(-z\right)^{-2}$ will be replaced by a $\mu$-dependent power law $f_{-}(z)\sim \left(-z\right)^{-\mu/(\mu-1)}$, and a stretched exponential $f_{-}(z)\sim \exp{\left(-B\sqrt{-z}\right)}$ for $\mu=1$ (with $B$ an initial-condition dependent constant).
 Overall, therefore, one expects the onset of the infinite avalanche as $\dgamma\to 0$ to be {\it{sharper}} for $\mu <2$.
 Turning to the divergences of the peak susceptibility, for $R<R_c$ one expects $\chip \sim \dgamma^{-1}$ independently of the noise exponent, as this is just a consequence of the yielding of a finite fraction of the system within the $\infty$-avalanche.
 At $R=R_c$, on the other hand, one would conjecture, following the HL model, that the form of the divergence might be related to the critical scalings under shear at $A=A_c$.
 These scalings are at this point an entirely open question~\cite{lin_microscopic_2018}.